ncatlab/nlab-content/pages/6/9/5/1/21596/content.md

 $(x:A \gg c = c' \in C)\;\leftrightarrow\;((A\,type) \to ((x:A \gg C\,type) \wedge \forall a,a'.(a = a' \in A) \to (c[a/x] = c'[a'/x] \in C[a/x])))$

 With this grand purpose as an attempt to complete the internalization of the PER semantics, it may not be surprising that letcomp is very useful for deriving rules for type constructors defined by PER comprehension.
 But it's not perfect.
 Rules that involve metavariables without an associated typing premise tend to cause trouble.
-Alas, it seems very difficult to do much about that. ("Pullback" types à la [Melliès & Zeilberger](#MZFuncRefine) might address the most serious gaps.
-I have not tried this yet.)
+Alas, it seems very difficult to do much about that. ("Pullback" types à la [Melliès & Zeilberger](#MZFuncRefine) might address the most serious gaps.)
 Notice however that intrinsic dependent type systems would not need rules with metavariables without typing premises.
 So the ability to derive type constructors and their rules seems quite substantial already.

 There was actually an early version of letcomp for v0.
 But the soundness of letcomp was not established until after changing the semantics to support primitive inversions.